helq/blag/src/blog/personal/webcomics.md

 url: <http://www.smbc-comics.com/comic/{name}>

-- `qualia`:                   {AI} machines can't experience qualia, like humans can, but when they make their case, they always mention charming qualia ...
+- `qualia`:                   {kids,AI} machines can't experience qualia, like humans can, but when they make their case, they always mention charming qualia ...
 - `teach-a-man-to-fish`:      {ethics} teach humans to fish and prepare to get disastrous results
 - `natural-scientists`:       {scientists} are kids natural scientists?
 - `an-important-distinction`: {nationalism,patriotism} nationalism != patriotism, but they get confussed because nationalism kills patriotism